© Crown copyright 2021

 - mushrooms – typically covers Agaricus bisporus species but can also include more exotic species.
 Typically grown indoors

-Please also note, the scope of the sector may be revised in the future.
+The scope may be revised in the future.

 Seasonal workers may only be used for seasonal roles.
-For this pilot, Seasonal work is defined as: “Employment which fluctuates or is restricted according to the season or time of the year.”
+For this Extended Pilot, Seasonal work is defined as: “Employment which fluctuates or is restricted according to the season or time of the year.”

-Defra proposes the following activities be included within scope of the Pilot, and therefore possible to recruit seasonal workers for, within the above edible horticulture sector.
+Defra proposes the following activities be included within scope of the Extended Pilot – and therefore possible to recruit seasonal workers for – within the above edible horticulture sector.